Ms. Harper appears in The Courier: From the ashes. This is a 2017 Limited Series from indie comics publisher Zenescope .

 Artie (part 2)

 Artie can interface with Eve’s helmet HUD.
 This allows for an augmented reality effect.
-For instance, if Artie can see a target from the sky, he can highlight it in Eve’s FOV to compensate for visual cover.
+For instance, if Artie can see a target from the sky, he can highlight it in Eve’s field of vision to compensate for visual cover.
 Say, Harper’s smoke grenades.

 Artie can “nest” on the back of Eve’s bike.
 When doing this it looks much like a large top case.
 There’s also a power connector, so docking on the bike allows Artie to recharge.

-During the mid-XXIst, the world was devastated by a man-made virus.
+During the mid-XXIst Century, the world was devastated by a man-made virus.
 That killed most everyone.
-Some of the virus’ survivors were mutated into strong, animalistic predators.
+Some survivors were mutated into strong, animalistic predators.
 These were called “primals”.

 As the recovery started, the primals rapidly bred.
 This made life outside of fully fortified areas one of constant danger.